How to eat Sunflower Seeds? 6 Best Ways

 Sunflower seeds contain essential nutrients like minerals, vitamins, fibers, and healthy fats to keep the heart healthy.
 Sunflower seeds of a three-fourths cup serving have 14 grams of fat.

 Studies show that a healthy diet with sunflower seeds reduces the risk of heart disease.
 It also lowers the rate of high blood pressure and cholesterol, as they lead to heart attacks.
-A study from the National Library of Medicine (NIH) shows that women who have type-2 diabetes suffered lowered risk factors of cardiovascular disease with daily consumption of sunflower seeds.
+A study from the National Library of Medicine (NIH) shows that women who have type-2 diabetes suffered lowered risk factors of cardiovascular disease2 with daily consumption of sunflower seeds.

 Unsaturated fatty acids like Linoleic Acid make a compound that helps to relax blood vessels and lower blood pressure.
 Magnesium in the seeds also assists with blood sugar regulation.
 Other nutrients like proteins and fibers help to maintain blood sugar levels.

 4.2.
-Reduces inflammation
+Reduces Inflammation

 Sunflower seeds offer anti-inflammatory benefits with Vitamin E, Chlorogenic Acid, flavonoids, and other plant compounds that help reduce chronic inflammation.